221 W. Broadway Street,

 4 people favorited this theater

-Opened in 1947, the Redskin Theatre is located in downtown Anadarko, OK.
+Opened on February 12, 1947, the Redskin Theatre is located in downtown Anadarko, OK.
 It features an American Indian marquee complete with arrows directing you inside.
 The arrows appear not only in the neon, but also on the tiles under your feet.
 This theatre is huge as it opens up into its main auditorium.
 It features the old style stadium seating.
 Yes, folks stadium seating is not a new idea.
-The seats have been replaced and there is plently of leg room.
+The seats have been replaced and there is plenty of leg room.
 The picture and sound quality is excellent.

 At the top of the theatre across from the projection room is an old fashioned cry room.
 The most fascinating things, however, are the American Indian murals drawn on the walls of the auditorium.
 I forget the name of the artist, but I know he was a well known Indian artist in his day.
 The Black family now owns and operates the Redskin Theatre, and I’m sure they can give you the details.